romanyakovlev/32_stylish_portal/README.md

 # Shared CSS Library

-This module allows you to create nginx config for testing css library on several sites.
+This module allows you to create nginx config for testing one css library on several sites.

 ## Requirements
 - envtpl